Gallery

 A New Green Space for Rome - Between ecology, wood, the Tiber and landscape.

-On March 21, 2025, Rome inaugurated its first Parco d'Affaccio sul Tiber, located between Ponte Risorgimento and Ponte Matteotti, in the Flaminio district.
-This project, part of the interventions for the Jubilee, aims to bring the city closer to its river, offering citizens a new green space of 1,6 hectares.
+On March 21, 2025, Rome inaugurated its first Park overlooking the Tiber, located between Ponte Risorgimento and Ponte Matteotti, in the Flaminio neighborhood.
+This project, part of the Jubilee Year program, aims to reconnect the city with its river, offering residents a new 1,6-hectare green space.

 First Park Overlooking the Tiber in Rome